 We recommend the auto shut-off option for safety reasons.
 Generally, there is a 2-hour auto-shut option.
 Some brands have a half-an-hour auto shut-off feature.
 You can always turn this feature off in case you have to use your heating pad for more creative purposes like fermenting Kombucha.

 It’s one of the basic features.
 Some brands offer low, medium and high heat settings.
 Some provide a range – going up from 1 to 8.
 Choose according to your treatment needs.

 In addition, check for fast heating features much like fast mobile phone chargers.
 This is crucial because you don’t want your client to be waiting while your heating pad takes ages to warm up.

 A good heating pad is an investment.
 Once you buy it, you will use it for years.
 Look for a longer warranty period.
 The industry standard is 1 year.

 Almost all heating pads come in machine-washable fabric.
 Normally the material used is soft flannel to give a warm and cozy feel.
 You can also buy a replacement cover when it wears off.
-While buying in a store, touch and put it on your body to get the actual feel of it.
-If you are buying online, read customer reviews.

 - Make sure the heating pad and part of the body where you intend to use it are dry

 - Don’t apply oil, balm, and ointment on the pain-affected area

 - Never sprinkle water, not even on the moist heating pad